serhatayata/StokTakipSitesi_ASPNET_MVC/README.md

-In this page I used ASP.NET framework and C#.
+In this page I used ASP.NET MVC framework and C#.
 In order to design, I used HTML,CSS, Javascript.
 To make a better design, I attached bootstrap and jquery libraries into this project.

 There are many options you can use,